Holly Samos

-Holly Samos (born 23 December 1970 in Guildford, Surrey) is a radio broadcaster.
-A former member of Chris Evans's breakfast show team from the 1990s, she continued her career as the Formula 1 pit lane reporter for BBC Radio 5 Live for five years until 2011.
-She currently freelance broadcasts for BBC Radio Oxford, and works for Formula One.
+Holly Samos (born 23 December 1970 in Guildford, Surrey) is a British radio broadcaster.
+A former member of Chris Evans's breakfast show team from the 1990s, Samos and the team released the Breaking Breakfast podcast series in 2022.
+After a successful music radio career Samos became the Formula 1 pit lane reporter for BBC Radio 5 Live.
+She currently is a freelancer for Formula One.

 Early life

-Born to a Greek father and English mother in Surrey, Samos grew up in London and Northampton.
+Born to a Greek father and English mother in Surrey, Samos grew up in Oklahoma, London and Northampton.
 A portable radio cassette player given to her for Christmas as a child led her onto the path of broadcasting.
-She gained 9 O-Levels and studied for a BTEC National Diploma in Business & Finance at Northampton College for Further Education, before studying in London at Ealing College for a Bachelor of Arts degree in Design and Media Management.
+She gained 9 O-Levels, and a BTEC National Diploma in Business & Finance at Northampton College for Further Education, before studying in London at Ealing College for a Bachelor of Arts degree in Design and Media Management.

-Her first job was a Saturday job as a teenager working on a market stall selling winter coats.

 Early career

-Aged 19 during her college years in London, Samos undertook work experience for GLR (BBC Greater London Radio) as a runner and switchboard operator, where she worked on the Greenhouse show presented by Chris Evans.
+Aged 19 during her degree years in London, Samos undertook work experience for GLR (BBC Greater London Radio) as a runner and switchboard operator, where she worked on the Greenhouse radio show presented by Chris Evans.
 She completed her degree, and moved into the record business working for MCA Records on Piccadilly in the A&R department.

 Chris Evans period - BBC1 / Virgin Radio

-In 1994, Chris Evans moved to the BBC to take over the Breakfast show from Steve Wright, taking previous colleagues, producer John Revell, sound engineer Dan McGrath and radio researcher Samos.
-The 7-month contract evolved in to seven years on the breakfast show until 2001.
+In 1995, Chris Evans moved to the BBC to take over the Radio One Breakfast show from Steve Wright, taking previous colleagues, producer John Revell, sound engineer Dan McGrath and radio researcher Holly Samos.
+The 7-month contract evolved to become seven years on the breakfast show until 2001.

 In September 1997, Evans and his team made a return to Breakfast Radio, on Virgin Radio.

 By the middle of the May 2001, Evans was reported to have sacked his team and the Chris Evans breakfast show was dissolved.